tojhe/recsys-spotify/README.md

 <li>Certain account and client details have been removed in the scripts for privacy </li><br>

 <li> recommender.py is the recommender engine.
-Execute run.py to run the recommender system.
+Execute run.py to run the recommender system.</li><br>

 <li>For more walkthrough on the process and workings of this recommender system, you can read more <a href='https://medium.com/@jinator.biz/spotify-playlist-song-recsys-fd10f1d05a3b'><b><u>here</b></u></a>.</li><br>